Shanester555/Shanester555.github.io/_pages/pages.md

 ---
-title: "Pages"
+title: "About Me"
-layout: single
+layout: default
-permalink: /pages/
+permalink: /about-me/
 sidebar:
-  title: "Page Templates"
+  title: "About Me"
-  nav:
-    - pages
 ---

 This section shows each available layout template so students can compare them.